Sandwich (band): Thanks to the Moon's Gravitational Pull and Marc Abaya's departure (2003–2005)

-While in Sandwich, Marc Abaya formed the band Kjwan with his long-time friends and former high school band-mates and fellow Ateneans Kelley Mangahas, Jorel Corpus, J-hoon Balbuena.
+While in Sandwich, Marc Abaya formed the band Kjwan with his longtime friends and former high-school bandmates and fellow Ateneans Kelley Mangahas, Jorel Corpus, and J-hoon Balbuena.

-Later in 2013, Marc would reveal in an interview with Radio Republic that Raymund once told him that Shirley Beans must reform.
-Marc interpreted this as Raymund telling him that some of his materials didn't fit Sandwich.
-At the time of the supposed conversation between Raymund and Marc, the latter was having difficulty managing his job as an MTV VJ, and his obligations to his other band, Kjwan.
+Later in 2013, Abaya would reveal in an interview with Radio Republic that Marasigan once told him that Shirley Beans must reform.
+Abaya interpreted this as Marasigan telling him that some of his material didn't fit Sandwich.
+At the time of the supposed conversation between Marasigan and Abaya, the latter was having difficulty managing his job as an MTV VJ and his obligations to his other band, Kjwan.

-On February 20, 2005, Marc Abaya left Sandwich and cited "loaded work" as his reason.
+On February 20, 2005, Abaya left Sandwich, citing "loaded work" as his reason.
 In an interview with Radio Republic, Abaya said that he regrets leaving Sandwich without giving a proper farewell to the band.
-They remain good friends and they reunite to play a few songs from time to time.
+They remain good friends and reunite to play a few songs from time to time.

-Five on the Floor & Mainstream success (2006–2008)
+Five on the Floor and mainstream success (2006–2008)

 After Abaya's departure, Raymund Marasigan assumed main vocal duties.
 They remained a 5-piece band by bringing in guitarist Mong Alcaraz from Chicosci.
 The band wrote songs for soundtracks, including "Humanda Ka" for the online game Tantra, and "Nginig" for the ABS-CBN television program of the same name.

 In early 2006, Sandwich released their fourth album, Five on the Floor.
-This was their first album with Marasigan as the sole frontman.
+This was their first album with Marasigan as the sole front man.
 In late October 2006, their songs "Sugod" and "DVDX" became available on the online music game O2Jam.
 The video for "Sugod" won five major awards at the 2006 MTV Pilipinas Music Awards, including Video of the Year, Best Director, and Best Editing.
-In the same year, Sandwich members Mong Alcaraz and Myrene Acamedia won the Best Guitarist and Best Bassist awards at the NU Rock Awards.
+In the same year, Sandwich members Mong Alcaraz and Myrene Acamedia won the Best Guitarist and Best Bassist awards, respectively, at the NU Rock Awards.
 The following year, "DVDX" won the Best Music Video award from the same awards show.
-Their former vocalist Marc Abaya expressed appreciation for the album(Five on the Floor).
-He stated that "he cried because of happiness for his former band" and said that the sound of the fifth album is what sandwich's sound was meant to be.
+Their former vocalist Marc Abaya expressed appreciation for the album (Five on the Floor).
+He stated that "he cried because of happiness for his former band" and said that the sound of the fifth album is what Sandwich's sound was meant to be.

-In 2007, Sandwich performed "Zaido", the theme song for the fantaserye action series Zaido: Pulis Pangkalawakan, which aired on GMA 7.
+In 2007, Sandwich performed "Zaido," the theme song for the fantaserye action series Zaido: Pulis Pangkalawakan, which aired on GMA 7.
 The song was written by Raymund Marasigan.